rubyfu/RubyFu/README.md

 ***RubyFu is where Ruby goes evil!***

-This book is collection of ideas and skills that could be useful for Hackers and Pentesters.
+This book is a collection of ideas and skills that could be useful for Hackers and Pentesters.
 It's a unique reference summarizes a lot of re-search and experience.